Spine Surgeons conducting a Cervical spine procedure

 Dextrocurvature of the Spine

-To grasp dextrocurvature, it’s helpful to visualize the healthy spine.
-Our backbone naturally has slight curves.
-For example, a forward curve in the neck and lower back (lordosis), and a backward curve in the upper back and chest (kyphosis).
-In dextrocurvature, these natural curves become exaggerated, causing the spine to bend abnormally to the right.
+To understand this condition, picture a healthy spine.
+It has natural curves: a forward bend in the neck and lower back (lordosis) and a backward bend in the upper back and chest (kyphosis).
+In dextrocurvature, these curves get too strong, making the spine tilt too much to the right.

 Types and Characteristics: